codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 weight: 1
 ---

+## Two-factor authentication for Apple Developer Portal integration fails

+Recently, Apple changed their private API which affects the way third-party systems offer two-factor authentication for Apple Developer Portal.
+This may result in two-factor authentication failing for the Apple Developer Portal integration in Codemagic despite entering a correct authentication code.

+        Apple Developer Portal authentication failed
+        Two factor authentication failed for user@domain.com: Incorrect Verification Code: Incorrect verification code

+If you see the error message above and are convinced you have entered the correct authentication code, you can try the following workarounds:

+ * Change your Apple Developer Portal password
+ * Log out from all the devices except the one you want to use for receiving the authentication code

+If the suggestions above do not work for you, you can export your current UI configuration and switch to building using `codemagic.yaml`, see more information in [Configuration as code (YAML)](../building/yaml).

 ## iOS code signing troubleshooting

 This is the list of the most common issues that may cause iOS code signing errors during a CI build.